AMINZ Scholarships | korahipi

 Details about the Award

-Find out about what each scholar receives as part of their Award.
+Find out about what each scholar receives as part of their Award and the Scholarship Rules

 • Scholars are allocated a senior AMINZ member as a dispute resolution mentor, for the year of their AMINZ Scholarship